clean-code-craft-tcq-1/test-for-analytics-preetikadyan/README.md

 Battery Data-accuracy       |     No        | We do not test the accuracy of data Computation of maximum      |     Yes       | This is part of the software being developed Off-the-shelf PDF converter |     Yes       | Data should be read from .csv file, analytics needs to be performed and stored in PDF format in the server
-Counting the breaches       |     Yes       | When battery parameters exceeds their threshold values it needs to be accounted as a breach
+Counting the breaches       |     Yes       | When battery parameters exceeds their threshold values it needs to be counted as a breach
-Detecting trends            |     Yes       | Whenever the reading is increasing continuously for 30 mins date and time needs to be recorded
+Detecting trends            |     Yes       | Whenever the reading is increasing continuously for 30 mins date,time & Reading needs to be recorded
 Notification utility        |     Yes       | When PDF report is generated recipient should be notified